Nursing

 - LinkedIn—Some employers require your LinkedIn profile, but even if it’s not compulsory, it’s useful for employers to see your career progression.

 The contact header should be, as you might expect, at the top of the page.
 Good font choices are Times New Roman, Arial, or Calibri, all at 12 point size.
 When it comes to colour, keep it conservative with black and white.
-Some resume templates can format your CV to strikingly display your contact information, just like this header:
+Some CV templates can format your CV to strikingly display your contact information, just like this header:

 Will your nursing CV pass the ATS?

 Optimising your CV for the Applicant Tracking System (ATS) increases your chances of being called for an interview.
-The ATS is a tool that many companies use to quickly scan resumes and filter out applicants without relying on someone to read through them first.
+The ATS is a tool that many companies use to quickly scan CVs and filter out applicants without relying on someone to read through them first.

 - ATS-friendly fonts make it easy for a computer to read your CV.
 Some of the most commonly used ATS-friendly fonts include: Times New Roman, Calibri, and Arial.
 Preferably, they should have a font size of 10-12 points.